 Yes.
 Sponsoring organizations nearly always charge fees to cover administration costs of the program.
 That being said, the Arts & Business Council offers fiscal sponsorship because it is an important part of our nonprofit mission, and the fees do not always cover the full administrative cost of the program.

-Our costs include an application fee ($50 for Arts & Business Council members, $100 for non-members) and a $25 onboarding fee should you be accepted into the program, and a monthly maintenance fee of 7.5% of any funds that are deposited with us.
+Program fees include an application fee ($50 for Arts & Business Council members, $100 for non-members), a $25 onboarding fee should you be accepted into the program, and a monthly maintenance fee of 7.5% of any funds that are deposited with us (There is a minimum monthly fee of $25 beginning after a 3 month grace period.).
 We also charge rush fees if we need to accommodate requests for materials on short notice.
 Please get in touch with us to discuss the fee structure in more detail.

 What do I get for my fees?